Aesop's Fables are designed

 with some that most students can do, some only a few can do, and some in

-between, thus avoiding a "ceiling effect" or "floor effect" where everyone
+between, thus avoiding a ceiling effect or floor effect where everyone

 does equally well or poorly).
 Achieving

-these goals is not easy, but the potential rewards make it a challenge
+these goals is not easy, but the potential rewards make it a challenge worth pursuing.

 What kinds of interactions (between past,

-guide the process of design?
+guide the process of educational design?

 sequential steps.
 During the process of instructional design, there